zacharymarlowe101/Lil_Robo_Vs_The_Shrooms/docs/GameCodeDetails/GameCodeDetailsSubSections/ScriptingEngineSubSections/script-details.md

 And as usual, the script ends off by unlocking the player using the `UnlockPlayerScriptAction`.

-This script is attached to the walrus NPC as an interact script in the `TestMap` class with the following code:
+This script is attached to the walrus NPC as an interact script in the `EnemyMap1` class with the following code:

 ```java
 @Override